Software & Services Terms and Conditions

 1. SUBSCRIPTION GRANT, RIGHT OF USE, AND SERVICES

 1.1.
 Subscription Grant.
-Subject to all limitations and restrictions contained herein and the Order, LeadingReach grants Customer a subscription, software as a service (SaaS), nonexclusive and nontransferable right to use the Software as hosted by LeadingReach as described in the Software documentation (“Use”).
+Subject to all limitations and restrictions contained herein and the online Subscription Order, LeadingReach grants Customer a subscription, software as a service (SaaS), nonexclusive and nontransferable right to use the Software as hosted by LeadingReach as described in the Software documentation (“Use”)

 1.2.
 Use.
 The Software is owned and operated by LeadingReach.
 The Software and its content (“Content”) and the LeadingReach SaaS service (“Service”) may only be accessed in accordance with this Agreement.
 Any violation of the copyright in the Content or these terms and conditions may be enforced by LeadingReach to the fullest extent allowed by law.
 Customer shall not allow any website, that is not fully owned by Customer, to frame, syndicate, distribute, replicate, or copy any portion of Customer’s web site that provides direct or indirect access to the Software.
 In addition, Customer understands and acknowledges that upon accepting this Agreement, an account will be created for Customer.

-1.3.
+1.4.
 Additional Restrictions.
 In no event shall Customer disassemble, decompile, or reverse engineer the Software or Confidential Information (as defined herein) or permit others to do so.
 Disassembling, decompiling, and reverse engineering include, without limitation: (i) converting the Software from a machine-readable form into a human-readable form; (ii) disassembling or decompiling the Software by using any means or methods to translate machine-dependent or machine-independent object code into the original human-readable source code or any approximation thereof; (iii) examining the machine-readable object code that controls the Software’s operation and creating the original source code or any approximation thereof by, for example, studying the Software’s behavior in response to a variety of inputs; or (iv) performing any other activity related to the Software that could be construed to be reverse engineering, disassembling, or decompiling.
 To the extent any such activity may be permitted pursuant to written agreement, the results thereof shall be deemed Confidential Information subject to the requirements of this Agreement.
 Customer may use LeadingReach’s Confidential Information solely in connection with the Software and pursuant to the terms of this Agreement.
 LeadingReach reserves all rights not specifically granted herein.
 Customer shall not modify any copyright notices, proprietary legends, any trademark and service mark attributions, any patent markings, and other indicia of ownership on the Content or other materials accessed through the Service.
 The delivery of, and license to, the Content and/or access to third party materials does not transfer to Customer any commercial or promotional use rights in the Content or any portion thereof.
 Any use of Content, or descriptions; any derivative use of this Site or its materials; and any use of data mining, robots, or similar data gathering and extraction tools is strictly prohibited.
 In no event shall the Customer frame any portion of the Site or any materials contained therein

-2. PAYMENT – if applicable.
-No payment required for Free Accounts.
+2. PAYMENT.
+No method of payment required for qualified Free (Network Level) Accounts.

 2.3.
 Taxes.
 The subscription, service fees, and other amounts required to be paid hereunder do not include any amount for taxes or levy (including interest and penalties).
 Customer shall reimburse LeadingReach and hold LeadingReach harmless for all sales, use, VAT, excise, property or other taxes or levies which LeadingReach is required to collect or remit to applicable tax authorities.
 This provision does not apply to LeadingReach’s income or franchise taxes, or any taxes for which Customer is exempt, provided Customer has furnished LeadingReach with a valid tax exemption certificate.